isaacholt100/isaacholt/public/maths-notes/year-3/number-theory/number-theory.typ

 #theorem[
     Let $I subset.neq cal(O)_K$ be non-zero ideal.
 Then $I$ is unique (up to reordering) product of prime ideals.
 ]
+#definition[
+    A ring where every proper non-zero ideal can be uniquely factorised into prime ideals is a *Dedekind domain*.
+So rings of integers are Dedekind domains.
+]
 #example[
     In $ZZ\[sqrt(-6)\]$, $\(1 + 3 sqrt(-6)\) \(1 - 3 sqrt(-6)\) = 55 = 5 dot.op 11$. $P_5 = ideal(5, 1 + 3 sqrt(-6))$ and $overline(P_5) = ideal(5, 1 - 3 sqrt(-6))$ are prime, as are $P_11 = ideal(11, 1 + 3 sqrt(-6))$ and $overline(P_11) = ideal(11, 1 - sqrt(-6))$. $P_5 overline(P_5) = ideal(5)$, $P_11 overline(P_11) = ideal(11)$, $P_5 P_11 = ideal(1 + 3 sqrt(-6))$, $overline(P_5) thick overline(P_11) = ideal(1 - 3 sqrt(-6))$ so $ \(P_5 P_11\) \(overline(P_5) thick overline(P_11)\) = \(P_5 overline(P_5)\) \(P_11 overline(P_11)\) $
 ]